confluentinc/cp-demo/README.md

 ### Security

 All the components in this demo are enabled with SSL for encryption and SASL/PLAIN for authentication, except for ZooKeeper which does not support SSL.
-Read [details](https://docs.confluent.io/current/security.html) to deploy Confluent Platform with SSL and other security features.
+ACLs are also enabled in the cluster.
+Read [details](https://docs.confluent.io/current/security.html) to deploy Confluent Platform with SSL, SASL, ACLs, and other security features.

-1. Each broker has four listener ports:
+Each broker has four listener ports:

 * PLAINTEXT port called `PLAINTEXT` for clients with no security enabled
 * SSL port port called `SSL` for clients with just SSL without SASL